 Press the test button on the detector to check that there is communication with the main unit.
 When you press the button, you should get an acknowledgement tone from the main unit within a few seconds.

-On the intrusion detectors used in doors and hatches, the test button is located at the bottom right.
+On burglar detectors used in doors and hatches, the test button is located at the bottom right of the detector (light and button).

 On external detectors, the button is a black rubber button marked "Pairing".

-On the propaneand universal gas detectors, the button is on the bottom right.
+On the propaneand universal gas detectors, the button is on the bottom right of the device.

 You can easily expand any Avara alarm with additional detectors.
 Purchase the detector you want from a retailer.
 Any new detectors not included in the alarm package must be paired to your alarm system.